Fertility specialist

 Dr. Heather Huddleston is an expert in reproductive endocrinology and fertility at the UCSF Center for Reproductive Health.
 She has a special interest in unexplained infertility, uterine disease and recurrent pregnancy loss.
 Huddleston is actively researching endometrial biology, recurrent miscarriage and ethnic differences in reproductive potential.
 She has spoken nationally on her research, which has been published in numerous medical and scientific journals.

 Huddleston earned a medical degree at Harvard Medical School and completed an internship and residency in obstetrics and gynecology as well as a fellowship in reproductive endocrinology and infertility at Brigham and Women's Hospital and Massachusetts General Hospital in Boston.
 She is a member of the American College of Obstetrics and Gynecology and American Society for Reproductive Medicine.
-She is an adjunct assistant professor in reproductive endocrinology and infertility at UCSF.
+She is a associate professor in reproductive endocrinology and infertility at UCSF.

 2356 Sutter St., Seventh Floor